zulip/zulip/templates/zerver/help/include/web-public-streams-intro.md

-Administrators may enable the option to create **web-public streams**.
+The public access option lets administrators configure selected streams to be **web-public**.
 Web-public streams can be viewed by anyone on the Internet without creating an account in your organization.

 For example, you can [link to a Zulip topic](/help/link-to-a-message-or-conversation) in a web-public stream